KristofJannes/es6-class-minify/README.md

 You should use this package in addition to another classical minifier.

 ## Notes
-You can call `ES6ClassMinify#minify` multiple times, the previous mappings are remembers are will be applied to the next strings.
+You can call `Minifier#minify` multiple times, the previous mappings are remembers are will be applied to the next strings.
-Within one call to `ES6ClassMinify#minify`, the mappings are allocated to end up with the smallest possible file size.
+Within one call to `Minifier#minify`, the mappings are allocated to end up with the smallest possible file size.
 So variables that occur most, get a smaller minified name.
 It is advisable to first bundle your code in one (or a few) large bundles, and